kmolima/kpi_engine/README.md

 * [MQTT Data Publisher Repository](https://github.com/kmolima/data_instrumentation)
 Those are used via the published container images in: [https://hub.docker.com/repositories/km0lima](https://hub.docker.com/repositories/km0lima)

 All the prototype components (data platform + observability subsystem) can be set up locally using Docker Compose to replicate the prototype used in the case study setup.
+Besides the implemented components, there is also a messaging service that is using the [community edition of the HiveMQ MQTT Broker](https://github.com/hivemq/hivemq-community-edition) and its metrics producer [extension for Prometheus](https://www.hivemq.com/extension/prometheus-extension/).
+Lastly, Prometheus is also part of the components of the prototype.

-Instructions are provided below in the [setup section](https://github.com/kmolima/kpi_engine/edit/main/README.md#reproduce-case-study-setup).
+Instructions to reproduce the case study setup are provided below in the [setup section](https://github.com/kmolima/kpi_engine/edit/main/README.md#reproduce-case-study-setup).

 The results reported in the paper from the Query Engine execution can be found [under the results folder](results/).